lukerj00/ra-demo-v0/README.md

 - CORS is configured to allow frontend-backend communication
 - All API keys and sensitive data stay on the backend

+## New Features

+### Data Persistence & State Management

+- **Justification Caching**: Once a justification is generated for a field, it's cached and reused when the same field is clicked again
+- **Smart Cache Invalidation**: When you edit risk values, related cached justifications are automatically cleared
+- **State Tracking**: Application tracks current step, event data, and generation status
+- **Debug Tools**: Use `window.debugRiskAssessment()` in browser console to inspect current state

+### How It Works

+1. **First Time**: Click a justification icon → AI generates content → Content is cached
+2. **Subsequent Times**: Click the same field → Cached content is instantly displayed
+3. **After Editing**: Edit a risk value → Related cached justifications are cleared → Fresh AI content generated on next click

 ## Security Benefits

 1. **No API key exposure** - Keys never leave the server